znck/znck.dev/src/blog/articles/2019-comments-in-code/readme.md

 }
 ```

 It is clear from the code that the `onCompositionEnd` method listens to `compositionend` and `change` events.
-[The spec](https://developer.mozilla.org/en-US/docs/Web/API/Element/compositionend_event) says that the `compositionend` event is fired when composition completes or cancels then why does this piece of code attach extra event listener.
+[The spec](https://developer.mozilla.org/en-US/docs/Web/API/Element/compositionend_event) says that the `compositionend` event is fired when composition completes or cancels, then why does this piece of code attach extra event listener.
 It looks like Evan forgot to remove it, let's send a PR.
 It makes sense absolute sense to remove that line of code, however only because the why is missing!
 Let's add the "why" to above code:

 ```js
 if (!binding.modifiers.lazy) {